| Autumn | Spring | Summer | |

 Describe similarities and differences between regions in Greece and the reasons for these.

 Collect and analyse statistics and other information in order to gain a good understanding of Greece.
-Knowledge organisers coming soon! | Mostly integrated through the theme of Sustainability
+Click here for Knowledge Organiser | Mostly integrated through the theme of Sustainability

 Spring 1 & 2:

-Describe and understand key aspects of human geography, including land use, economic activity including trade links and the distribution of natural resources including energy, food, minerals and water supplies.
+Describe and understand key aspects of human geography, including land use, economic activity including trade links and the distribution of natural resources including energy, food, and water supplies.

 Describe how locations around the world are changing and explain reasons for the change (climate change)